shakfu/cyfaust/README.md

 **To Build:**

-1. `./scripts/setup.sh` or, `./scripts/setup_faust.py`:
+1. Run `./scripts/setup_faust.py`:

-    - Faust version `2.69.3` is known to work and is used by the setup scripts.

-    - This will download faust into the `build` directory, configure it, build it, and install the build into a local `prefix` inside the `build` directory/
+    - This will download faust into the `build` directory, then configure it for an iterpreter build, build it, and install it into newly created .gitignored folders in the project directory:

+        - `bin`, containing the faust executables,
+        - `lib`, the dynamic and static versions of `libfaust` and
+        - `share`, the faust standard libs and examples.

+    - Faust version `2.69.3` will be used as it is known to work and is used by the setup scripts.

-    - The faust executable, staticlib / dylib, headers and stdlib from the newly installed local prefix will be copied into the project directory and and will create (and overwrite) the corresponding files in the `bin`, `include`, `lib` and `share` folders.
+    - The script can be run again and will create (and overwrite) the corresponding files in the `bin`, `include`, `lib` and `share` folders.

-2. To build the default variant package and/or wheel:
+2. To build the default dynamically-linked package and/or wheel:

 ```bash